vikingeducation/prep_basics/test-yourself-answers.md

 Smaller companies usually need "the best specialist" even if it is only "junior".
 All juniors must be open-minded, quick to adapt and show yourself as hard working individual.
 And first-of-all you must show your work, even your toy projects.

 It's best to provide any infromation which can give relevant answers to the tough questions: "Are you smart?" and "Can you code?"

+Hard working, creative persons willing to learn new trends and impliment them successfully and can work wihin a team is a most demaded requirement.
+Also make decesion independetly on certain situations are also added advantage to the company.
+Come up with unique solution when get stuck on something is important when working on a project.

 *Contributed by [Aaron Dressler](http://github.com/aarondressler)* *Contributed by [Shamash](https://github.com/Shamash2014)*